danielalaez/MARSlab-NCKU-docs/docs/FAWT.md

 Open a new browser tab and paste the ip and port: http://127.0.0.1:5000/ (or the one printed in your terminal)

 Set the fan array size (6x6) and run.
 In the terminal you should see the messages sent to the Arduino board.

+## Known issues & WIP
+There is one known issue: after multiple successive commands sent to the FAWT, the terminal is known to freeze, causing the fans to not accept commands anymore.

+### WIP
+An alternative control strategy is proposed: instead of sending individual control commands from the python server to the Arduino interface, and waiting for the velocity to be applied to the correct I2C servo controller, a single message containing the velocity array for all the fans may be sent from the Python server to the Arduino interface.
+The Arduino interface code should be modified to read the entire array and redirect the speed values to each fan.
+One known downside of this method is that updating a single fan velocity requires updating the entire array.
+This could be managed by recording the last commanded speed of each fan and only updating modified speeds, slightly increasing the code complexity.